ShingiNangombe/KAPy/docs/configuration/periods.md

 # KAPy periods configuration

 *Calculation periods in KAPy are configured through a tab-separated table, with one row per period.
+At least one period must be defined, even in configurations where there is no `period` time-binning used, as the first period is used as the reference period against which changes in indicators are calculated.
 The available options are described here.
-All options are required*
+All options are required.*

 ## Properties